open-cogsci/osdoc/content/pages/manual/environment.md

 ## Using pip / PyPi

+If you receive permission errors on Windows, run OpenSesame as administrator.
+{: .alert .alert-info}

 ### Installing

 The easiest way to install Python packages, and OpenSesame plugins/ extensions is through pip, the PyPA-recommended tool for installing Python packages.
 Although OpenSesame plugins/ extensions are not strictly Python packages, they can nevertheless be installed as such.